dsagman/picat/readme_hakank_comments4.md

 NoJavaVariableNamesHere=true. % OK, but this is not normal Picat style, but you do you however you want.
 ```

-hakank4: You have a point, of course.
+hakank4x: You have a point, of course.
 I checked some of my Picat and/or Prolog programs and found a couple of longer names such as
-hakank4: Words, NumColors, AcceptingStates, NumPieces, PositionBike.
+hakank4x: Words, NumColors, AcceptingStates, NumPieces, PositionBike.
-hakank4: Though in small predicates, I would think that short variable names are preferred.
+hakank4x: Though in small predicates, I would think that short variable names are preferred.
+DS: I wonder how much of this comes from Prolog's roots in the age of limited computer memory and/or because of its ties to symbolic logic.
+DS: My father, who programmed in the 1950s and 60s, warned me to never use I, O, or l, as variable names because they can be confused for 1 and 0 depending on the font.
+He also always put a slash in his 0s.
+DS: Perhaps a project would be to scan GitHub and attempt to measure variable length across programming languages.
+I found this, but it's limited: https://revelry.co/insights/development/language-naming-conventions/

 ### Multidimensional Lists and Arrays